Welcome to the Notswolds: England’s undiscovered heartland.

 Rolling Hills, Ancient Woods, Endless Trails

-At its heart lies Rutland Water, one of Europe’s largest man-made lakes, offering sailing, cycling, fishing and birdwatching, while its shores have become a sanctuary for wildlife, including the returning Rutland Ospreys.
-County lines dissolve into a landscape of rolling pastures, meadows, woodlands, and landmarks that speak of England’s layered past.
+At its centre lies Rutland Water, one of Europe’s largest man-made lakes offering sailing, cycling, fishing and birdwatching, while its shores have become a sanctuary for wildlife, including the returning Rutland Ospreys.
+The surrounding trails and roads make this a destination for cyclists of all levels.
+This is the home of J.Laverack Bicycles, creators of award-winning titanium bikes and the Aston Martin .1R - featured in Country Life’s ‘Best of Britain’.

-Seasonal, Simple, Soul Food
+Seasonal, Simple, Farm to Table Food

 In the Notswolds, food isn’t a trend; it’s an inheritance.
-Generations of farming have instilled a seasonal, land-led approach to eating.
+Generations of farming heritage have instilled a seasonal, land-led approach to eating.
 Fertile Lincolnshire fields still feed much of England, pastures nurture rare-breed livestock, and market, farm shops and fresh bread from independent bakeries still set the rhythm of the week.

 Culinary heritage runs deep: Melton Mowbray pork pies, Stilton, Lincolnshire sausages and Grantham gingerbread tell stories of place.
 Today, vineyards, breweries and distilleries give the Notswolds its own contemporary flavour, making it a destination for food lovers as much as for those drawn to the land itself.